OpenIPC/mavfwd/README.md

--w --wait        Delay after each command received(2000ms defaulr) -a --aggregate   Aggregate packets in frames (1 no aggregation, 0 no parsing only raw data forward) (%d by default) -f --folder      Folder for file mavlink.msg (default is current folder) -t --temp        Inject SoC temperature into telemetry -v --verbose     Display each packet, default not
+-w --wait        Delay after each command received(2000ms defaulr) -a --aggregate   Aggregate packets in frames (1 no aggregation, 0 no parsing only raw data forward) (%d by default) -f --folder      Folder for file mavlink.msg (default is current folder) -p --persist     How long a channel value must persist to generate a command - for multiposition switches (0ms default) -t --temp        Inject SoC temperature into telemetry -v --verbose     Display each packet, default not
 --help         Display this help